libp2p/docs/content/guides/examples/_index.md

         weight: 2
 ---

-These are a few examples that cover various ways to use IPFS.
+These are a few examples that cover various ways to use libp2p.